Carrie (2002 film): Reception

-Aftermath
+Television series

-The production of the television series was subordinated to the film's audience ratings.
 Although it obtained "strong numbers", according to Variety, the series was never produced.
 Fuller and Bettis were expected to reprise their roles, and the writer had a concept in mind: he hoped to create a series in which Carrie had to deal with the remorse and the responsibility for killing several (234) people.
 The series would also feature Carrie and Sue on a journey to help other people with telekinetic powers.
-Fuller wrote the outline for a second episode, but NBC had no interest on it, so MGM ended their deal.
+Fuller wrote the outline for a second episode, but NBC had no interest in it, so MGM ended their deal.
 In Fuller's opinion, "the network [n]ever intended to do a series, they were just playing the studio".

 Another remake based on the Carrie novel and the 1976 film was released in 2013.
 Directed by Kimberly Peirce and starring Chloë Grace Moretz, it was created after producers felt the 2002 version did not capture modern bullying.
 However, David Rooney of The Hollywood Reporter has described the 2002 film as a faithful adaptation of the novel.